ARM9/bass/doc/basics.md

 ```
 A define can return a certain value without creating any cpu code on the target system.
 So everything is fine.

-An macro most likeley *will* create code on the target system.
+A macro most likeley *will* create code on the target system.
 But where to put it?
   - At **Point A** we would create strange side effects between the macro code and the 'global' code.
 There is no branch called.
 There is no routine that saves our registers to stack and pop's them back when the macro body is ready.
 We cannot even be sure there *is* a stack on the unknown target system.
 In fact we know nothing about the target system.
 We are just an generic macro language.
   - At **Point B** it's obviously too late.